Characterizing Truthful Multi-Armed Bandit Mechanisms: Introduction

-We are now ready to present our main structural result, which is in fact a complete characterization.
+We are now ready to present our main structural result for two agents.

-\begin{theorem} Consider the \problem.
-Let \A\ be a non-degenerate\footnote{Non-degeneracy is a mild technical assumption, formally defined in ``preliminaries", which ensures that (essentially) if a given allocation happens for some bid profile $(b_i, b_{-i})$ then the same allocation happens for all bid profiles $(x, b_{-i})$, where $x$ ranges over some non-degenerate interval.
+\begin{theorem} Consider the \problem with two agents.
+Let \A\ be a non-degenerate, \footnote{Non-degeneracy is a mild technical assumption, formally defined in ``preliminaries'', which ensures that (essentially) if a given allocation happens for some bid profile $(b_i, b_{-i})$ then the same allocation happens for all bid profiles $(x, b_{-i})$, where $x$ ranges over some non-degenerate interval.
 Without this assumption, all structural results hold (essentially) \emph{almost surely} w.r.t the $k$-dimensional Lebesgue measure on the bid vectors.
 Exposition becomes significantly more cumbersome, yet leads to the same lower bounds on regret.
-For clarity, we assume non-degeneracy throughout this version of the paper.} deterministic allocation rule which is scale-free and satisfies IIA.
-Then mechanism $(\A,\mathcal{P})$ is normalized and truthful for some payment rule $\mathcal{P}$ if and only if \A\ is pointwise monotone and exploration-separated. \end{theorem}
+For clarity, we assume non-degeneracy throughout this paper.} deterministic, scale-free allocation rule.
+Then a mechanism $(\A,\mathcal{P})$ is normalized and truthful for some payment rule $\mathcal{P}$ if and only if \A\ is pointwise monotone and exploration-separated. \end{theorem}

-We also obtain a similar (but somewhat more complicated) characterization without assuming that allocations are scale-free and satisfy IIA (Theorem~\ref{thm:characterization-k-non-scalefree}).
-We use it then to derive Theorem~\ref{thm:main-characterization}. \OMIT{We emphasize that our characterization of truthful MAB mechanism holds regardless of the auctioneer's goal: any truthful MAB mechanism, whether it aims to maximize welfare or revenue (or any other objective), must satisfy the stated requirements.} We emphasize that our characterization results hold regardless of whether the auctioneer's goal is to maximize welfare or revenue or any other objective.